isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 ```

 2. See the following examples on how to submit jobs.
 If there are more jobs than workers, jobs will be queued up for when resources become available
 using the Ray functionality.
 If you wish to run more than one job in
 parallel, then you must isolate resources so that there is more than
 one worker available, as by default, one worker is created with
-all available resources on the computer.
-Alternatively, you can
+all available resources for each cluster node (if you have one computer, this is one node).
-also specify the ```--num_workers``` argument.

-This example shows how to queue up several jobs in series on one worker.
+Running on a cluster in this manner, without using ```submit_isaac_ray_job.py```, assumes
+that cluster resources are homogeneous across workers.
+For heterogeneous resource requirements,
+see advanced usage to see how to use several clusters.

+***To queue up several jobs, separate jobs by the ```+``` delimiter.
+Ensure jobs is the last
+argument passed to the wrapper***

 ```
 ./isaaclab.sh -p source/standalone/workflows/ray/wrap_isaac_ray_resources.py
---jobs <JOB0> <JOB1> <JOB2>
+--jobs <JOB0>+<JOB1>+<JOB2>
 ```

-This example shows how to submit a single training run on one worker.
+For example, to submit two jobs, see the following example. ***Note the ```+``` delimiter for specifying several jobs.***
+(If you'd like to run within a container, replace ```./isaaclab.sh -p``` with ```/workspace/isaaclab/isaaclab.sh -p```)
 ```
-./isaaclab.sh -p source/standalone/workflows/ray/wrap_isaac_ray_resources.py
+./isaaclab.sh -p source/standalone/workflows/ray/wrap_isaac_ray_resources.py \
- --jobs 'source/standalone/workflows/rl_games/train.py --task Isaac-Cartpole-v0 --headless'
+ --jobs ./isaaclab.sh -p source/standalone/workflows/rl_games/train.py --task Isaac-Cartpole-v0 --headless+./isaaclab.sh -p source/standalone/workflows/rl_games/train.py --task Isaac-Cartpole-RGB-Camera-Direct-v0 --headless --enable_cameras
 ```

 You can also use this functionality to isolate the amount